Looking at supersymmetric black holes for a very long time: Correlation functions in supersymmetric SYK

 There is another relation that should hold for the TOC.
 This is based on the point that the time ordered operator depends only on $u_1, u_2 + u_4, u_3$, see figure \ref{FourAndThree}.
 This holds at any time, not just long times.
 This then implies an equality between the TOC four point function and a three point function that involves a two particle operator $\tilde O = O O'$.
 See figure \ref{FourAndThree}.
 Setting $u_2=0$ and taking all the other times to infinity we get an identity that should hold among zero energy correlators.
 Numerically we find that this identity holds within a factor of 4\%.

-The UV operators $\psi^i$ are very simple and have simple eigenvalues.
-Actually, to talk about eigenvalues it is more convenient to consider an operator of the form $A = \bar \psi^i \psi^j + \bar \psi^j \psi^i $ which is hermitian.
-We go to the IR and we define the projected operator \be \hat A = P A P ~,~~~~~~~~{\rm with}~~~~~~~~A = \bar \psi^i \psi^j + \bar \psi^j \psi^i \ee We can think of $\psi^i P$ as a rectangular random matrix with the short side of the rectangle determined by the IR dimension of the Hilbert space, $e^{S_0}$, and the long side equal to the UV dimension.
+The UV operators $\psi^i$ are very simple (they have simple matrix elements in the spin basis) and have simple eigenvalues.
+It will be slightly more convenient to work with neutral operators such as $\psi^i \bar\psi^j$ which also are simple in the UV \footnote{One could also consider a Hermitian combination $A = \hf (\bar \psi^i \psi^j+ \bar \psi^j \psi^i)$ and its projection $\hat{A}$ which would of course have real eigenvalues.
+We thank Yiming Chen for pointing out an error in a previous version of this draft.}.
+We go to the IR and we define the projected operator \be \hat A = P A P ~,~~~~~~~~{\rm with}~~~~~~~~A = \bar \psi^i \psi^j \ee We can think of $\psi^j P$ as a rectangular random matrix with the short side of the rectangle determined by the IR dimension of the Hilbert space, $e^{S_0}$, and the long side equal to the UV dimension.
 Then we expect that the eigenvalues of $\hat A$ will be those of a random matrix.
 We have computed this explicitly for the $N=16$ case and we find indeed a dense spectrum for the operator, but the overall distribution is not quite a semi-circle law as we expected.
-The reason is that because $N$ is small the dimensions of the Hilbert spaces involved in the computation are actually such that the relevant UV dimensions are actually smaller than the relevant IR dimensions, due to the fact that $N=16$ is relatively small and that the operator $\psi$ changes the R charge, see appendix \ref{ExtraZM}.
+Because $N$ is small, the dimensions of the Hilbert spaces involved in the computation are actually such that the relevant UV dimensions are actually smaller than the relevant IR dimensions, due to the fact that $N=16$ is relatively small and that the operator $\psi$ changes the R charge, see appendix \ref{ExtraZM}.
 So for comparison, in figure \ref{otoc_eig}, we have made the approximation that the $\psi$'s are random matrices between the spaces with the dimensions discussed in appendix \ref{ExtraZM}.